MS in Health Informatics Degree

 Offered By: College of Nursing and Health Care Professions

-The master’s in health informatics degree from the College of Nursing and Health Care Professions at Grand Canyon University can help you use information technology, both hardware and software, for better decision making and better patient outcomes.
+The Master of Science in Health Informatics from the College of Nursing and Health Care Professions at Grand Canyon University is designed to help you use information technology, both hardware and software, for better decision-making and patient outcomes.

 • Healthcare research analysis